hwheeler01/comp150/resources.md

 <br>

-<p style="font-weight: bold;"><a name="tutoring"></a>Tutoring
-Assistance
+##Free Tutoring Assistance

-(free!):</p>
+- Computer Science Department:

+  - Department Drop-in Tutoring Schedule: <a href="http://www.luc.edu/cs/people/tutors/">http://cs.luc.edu/academics/services/tutoring</a>.

-<p>Tutoring hours by Computer Science TA's (generally
+  - Tutoring hours by Computer Science TAs (generally first-come-first-serve) should start by the second or third week of the semester.

-first-come-first-serve) is posted at
-<a class="reference external" href="http://www.luc.edu/cs/academics/tutoring/">http://www.luc.edu/cs/academics/tutoring/</a>.
-It should start by the second or third week of the semester.
-Your best choices for help are the professor and TA for the course, but all TA's should be familiar with most of the course topics.
+  - Your best choices for help are the professor and TA for the course, but all TAs should be familiar with most of the course topics.
 If any tutors you visit are NOT familiar with Python, let me know right away!</p>

-<p>The university supports an official Tutoring Center in the Sullivan
+- The university supports an official Tutoring Center in the Sullivan Center.

-Center.
-Their phone extension is 8-7708.
+  - Their phone extension is 8-7708.
 Their web site is
 <a class="reference external" href="http://www.luc.edu/tutoring">http://www.luc.edu/tutoring</a>.

-You may
-need to make appointments in advance for university tutoring.
-When consulting the university tutoring center hours, remember that, at most, tutors for Comp 150 are only available during some of those times, due to the personal schedule of the tutor(s).&nbsp; In general, COMP students have done better with the department's tutoring service.<br>
+  - You may need to make appointments in advance for university tutoring.
+When consulting the university tutoring center hours, remember that, at most, tutors for COMP 150 are only available during some of those times, due to the personal schedule of the tutors.
+In general, COMP students have done better with the department's tutoring service.<br>
 </p>